andrewt0301/hse-acos-course/docs/part1ca/03_CPU/lecture.md

 1. Open in RARS and run the ["Add"]( https://github.com/andrewt0301/hse-acos-course/blob/master/docs/part1ca/03_CPU/workshop/add.s) program.
    This is an example of a program that inputs two numbers, adds them, and prints the result.
-   It is can be used a basis for other programs.
+   It can be used a basis for other programs.

 1. Write a program that inputs integer value `x` and prints it in the following formats: decimal, unsigned, hexadecimal, and binary. _Hint_: Use RARS help (F1) to find proper system calls.